-Six conferences will receive automatic qualification and two teams will be selected at large.
-The top two teams will qualify directly to the national championship; the remaining six teams will compete for the last two berths via four opening round games.
-The opening round games will take place either Saturday, November 30, Wednesday, December 4 or Thursday, December 5.
+Six conferences will receive automatic qualification and zero teams will be selected at large.
+Please note that there are three conferences who have withdrawn their automatic qualification.
+As such, there are currently three automatic qualifiers and three at-large teams.
+Adjustments to the bracket size could still take place 30 days before the championship.
+The top two teams will qualify directly to the national championship; the remaining four teams will compete for the last two berths via two opening round games.
+The opening round games will take place Thursday, March 18.
 The two winning teams will earn berths in the championship bracket.